CERTIFIED INFORMATION SYSTEMS SECURITY PROFESSIONAL (CISSP)

 WHY GET CISSP CERTIFICATION?

-A Certified Information Systems Security Professional (CISSP) is essential for security professionals to be successful in their careers.
+A Certified Information Systems Security Professional (CISSP) may be helpful for security professionals.
 Many employers value the CISSP for its designation as a standard for security professionals.
-While the investments in time and money are substantial, the career rewards can be valuable as professionals with the CISSP are in demand.

-Burning Glass Technologies, a career site, reports that nearly one fourth of cyber security job postings in 2015 requested the CISSP.
-According to the (ISC), "certified information security professionals earn a worldwide average of 25 percent more than their non-certified counterparts."
-Being a CISSP professional can lead to higher pay and a more rapid advancement in the security analyst field.
-Security professional positions such as network security specialists, senior security engineers, information security manager, or chief security officers can all benefit from CISSP certification training.
+Burning Glass Technologies, a career site, reports that nearly one fourth of cyber security job postings in 2020 requested the CISSP.
+According to the (ISC), "certified information security professionals earn a worldwide average of 25% more than their non-certified counterparts."
+Being a CISSP professional may lead to more opportunities within the security analyst field.
+Security professional positions such as network security specialists, senior security engineers, information security manager, or chief security officers may benefit from CISSP certification training.